 Stratford EMS is a, municipal, emergency medical service and is the Primary Service Area responder at the Basic and Advanced Life Support level for the Town of Stratford, CT.

-The Stratford Emergency Medical Service (SEMS) was established in December of 1977 by the Town of Stratford (Connecticut) to provide high quality, emergency medical services.
+The Stratford Emergency Medical Service (SEMS) was established on December 17, 1977 by the Town of Stratford (Connecticut) to provide high quality, emergency medical services.
 SEMS provides 24 hour coverage, 7 days a week, 365 days a year primarily within the 19.9 sq miles that makeup the Town of Stratford and surrounding areas.
 The Town has a population of 51,384 (Apr 2010).
 SEMS responds to approximately 7,000 calls each year.
 Stratford has one of the longest coastlines (with beautiful beaches) and largest forests in Connecticut.
 It also has two airports, two major highways and Metro North rail coming through the south end of town.
 This beautiful and diverse geography gave rise to Stratford’s motto, “Offering More from Forest to Shore”.

 SEMS is a “mixed” agency employing both paid and volunteer staff to ensure Stratford’s emergency medical needs are met.
 We employ approximately 50 paid staff members and over 100 volunteers.
 Our volunteers cover over 21-25,000 hours a year on average.